getify/Functional-Light-JS/manuscript/ch7.md

 // Kyle Simpson, Major: CS, GPA: 4.0
 ```

-The `student()` function -- technically referred to as a "bound function" -- has a hard-bound `this` reference to the object literal we passed in, such that any later call to `student()` will use that object for it `this`, and thus be able to access its encapsulated state.
+The `student()` function -- technically referred to as a "bound function" -- has a hard-bound `this` reference to the object literal we passed in, such that any later call to `student()` will use that object for its `this`, and thus be able to access its encapsulated state.

-Both implemenations have the same outcome: a function with preserved state.
+Both implementations have the same outcome: a function with preserved state.
 But what about the performance; what differences will there be?

 **Note:** Accurately and actionably judging performance of a snippet of JS code is a very dodgy affair.
-We won't get into all the details here, but I urge you to read the "You Don't Know JS: Async & Performance" book, specifically Chapter 6 "Benchmarking & Tuning", for more details.
+We won't get into all the details here, but I urge you to read *You Don't Know JS: Async & Performance*, specifically Chapter 6, "Benchmarking & Tuning", for more details.

 If you were writing a library that created a pairing of state with its function -- either the call to `StudentRecord(..)` in the first snippet or the call to `StudentRecord.bind(..)` in the second snippet -- you're likely to care most about how those two perform.
 Inspecting the code, we can see that the former has to create a new function expression each time.
 The second one uses `bind(..)`, which is not as obvious in its implications.